 The face is a complex part of the human body.
 It is composed of many layers of skin, hair, and 44 muscles.
 These muscles control everything from eyebrow to nostril movements and lip control.
 The face is also made of blood vessels, sensory and motor nerves, cartilage, bone, and other tissue.
 In addition to basic functionality such as eating, smelling, and seeing, these facial components allow people to show essential non-verbal communication like smiling or frowning.

 Not everyone with facial malformations will be eligible for a facial transplant.
 For many, facial reconstruction may be possible using their own tissue.
-This type of reconstruction is managed through the Johns Hopkins Plastic and Reconstructive Surgery Department.
+This type of reconstruction is managed through the Johns Hopkins Department of Plastic and Reconstructive Surger.

 Individuals with severe facial malformations may be interested in exploring facial transplants.
 The malformations could be the result of trauma, cancerous tumors, burns, or birth defects.
 For these individuals, traditional plastic and reconstructive surgery may not be an option, due to the extent of damaged facial structure, degree of malformation, lack of tissue available, etc.

 There are both short-term and long-term risks associated with this procedure, as well as risks associated with the immunosuppressant protocol that is used to prevent transplant rejection.

 - Blood vessels may become “clotted off,” stopping blood flow to the new tissue.
 This is one reason why patients are monitored so closely in the intensive care unit (SICU) after surgery so that if this complication occurs, we detect it early and have the best chance to correct it.

 - Rejection of new face.
 This risk begins at the time of surgery and remains a possibility for the rest of a recipient’s life.

 - Possible problems with bone healing, which may require additional surgery.